-The non-IFRS measures for the reported periods reflect adjustments made to exclude merger and listing expense, which was a one-time and non-cash expense CHF 34.9 million or \$38.2 million in the first quarter of 2023 and in the year-to-date total operating expenses.
 The non-IFRS measures presented here are also unlikely to be comparable with non-IFRS disclosures released by other companies.
 See the "Reconciliation of Non-IFRS Measures (Unaudited)" table below for a reconciliation of these non-IFRS measures to the most directly comparable IFRS measures.

-Condensed Consolidated Balance Sheets (Unaudited)
+Condensed Consolidated Statements of Financial Position (Unaudited)